Gigabit Ethernet 101: Basics to Implementation

 |xMII||Length Matching Tolerance||10 mm - TX signals with TXC(TXCLK) and RX signals with RXC(RXCLK)|

 In addition to these specified restrictions, the discrete magnetics layout may also need special care.
 A separate ground plane should be created to provide improved ESD and EMI/EMC immunity, and it should be strictly separated from all other planes by at least 2 mm (See Figure 23).

-The purpose of this article is to guide any designer who is looking to add gigabit Ethernet interfaces to their boards, and we have tried to cover all the major theoretical aspects.
-The Altium Designer blog has many articles which dive into more depth on high speed routing, impedance matching and other topics related to successful routing of gigabit Ethernet and other high speed signals.
-This guide should provide you with a good foundation of how high speed routing techniques apply to gigabit Ethernet specifically.
+The purpose of this article is to guide any designer who is looking to add gigabit Ethernet pinout interfaces to their circuit boards, and we have tried to cover all the major theoretical aspects.
+The Altium Designer blog has many articles which dive into more depth on high-speed routing, Ethernet matching, and other topics related to the successful routing of gigabit Ethernet and other high-speed circuit signals.
+This guide should provide you with a good foundation of how high-speed routing techniques apply to gigabit Ethernet pinout specifically.

-Working with gigabit Ethernet can be challenging your first time, however no more so than any other high speed interface.
-The requirements of gigabit Ethernet implementations are probably the most forgiving when it comes to high speed interfaces.
+Working with gigabit Ethernet can be challenging your first time, however no more so than any other high-speed circuit interface.
+The requirements of gigabit Ethernet implementations are probably the most forgiving when it comes to high-speed interfaces.
 By using good layout and routing practices, as well as having the correct termination and other component selections in your schematic your design is likely to be highly successful.
-Using 4 or more layers in your circuit board will greatly ease the routing of your design, increasing your chance of success.
+Using 4 or more layers in your Ethernet circuit board will greatly ease the routing of your design, increasing your chance of success.
 This can also help ensure you're able to follow the various grounding schemes in gigabit Ethernet.

 Would you like to find out more about how Altium can help you with your next PCB design?
 More questions about Ethernet differential impedance?
 Talk to an expert at Altium.